 Ideally, a formal review should be conducted at least once a year or whenever there is a significant change in the business, such as a new product, technology adoption, or a change in production volume.
 However, continuous improvement principles suggest always being open to feedback and making small adjustments as needed.

 The biggest challenge is often cultural resistance to change from employees accustomed to the old ways of working.
-To overcome this, it is crucial to involve the team from the beginning of the design process, communicate the benefits clearly, and provide adequate training.
+To overcome this, it’s the key to involve the team from the beginning of the design process, communicate the benefits clearly, and provide adequate training.

 Absolutely.
 While it may not be as complex as in a large corporation, small businesses can greatly benefit from early standardization.
 A clear workflow helps ensure consistent quality, simplifies new employee training, and builds a strong foundation for future business growth.